evxn/water-levels/README.md

 Nodes are interconnected with two types of edges.
 First type defines the order of computation.
 You can think of it like a spine of the graph.
 It’s a linked list that connects inner nodes in the orderly fashion — from the highest to the lowest.
 Traversing it in this particular order will help maintain correctness of the algorithm.

 Second type of edges connects a node to its directly adjacent landscape neighbors (previous and next).
 Each inner node has links to exactly 2 neighbors.
-Bounding nodes have only one edge each, possibly linked to a single node.
+Bounding nodes have only one edge each, possibly linking to a single node.

 Graph node contains some information: